Regeneration guidelines for small-grained cereals

 - Select date of planting and seeding rate according to recommended agronomic practices or local farmers’ best practices.

-- Early planting also allows plants to take advantage of available moisture and may avoid terminal drought stress.
+- Early planting, however, can allow plants to take advantage of available moisture and may avoid terminal drought stress.

 - Planting too late may increase the possibility of wind erosion due to poor ground cover and the danger of cold damage for autumn-sown cereals.
 Later plantings will mature a few days later.